Sounders return to MLS play hoping to ignite second-half spark in Joevin Jones’ homecoming

 The Sounders’ depleted roster is partly why it finished the opening half of the season on a four-game losing streak.
 Seattle’s last win was a 2-1 result against Orlando SC in May at CenturyLink.

-The club’s best start in franchise history boosted it to third in MLS standings with 26 points.
+The club’s best start in franchise history boosted it to third in the MLS standings with 26 points.
 And players, along with coach Brian Schmetzer, believe they’ll soon snap that skid, pointing to the team’s history of playing well in the second half of MLS seasons.

 With Jones in the starting lineup, the Sounders went from last place to win the title in 2016.
 In 2017, the club had a forgettable start but worked its magic to again advance to the postseason.
-And last year the Sounders set a league record for best play in a half of season by finishing at 14-2-1 after a MLS break for an averaged 2.53 points per game.
+And last year the Sounders set a league record for best play in half a season by finishing at 14-2-1 after an MLS break for an average 2.53 points per game.

 “But it’s not a given that all of a sudden we’ve developed this chemistry as a team to succeed in second parts of seasons,” Sounders goalkeeper Stefan Frei said.
 “It’s not a strong game plan.